Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 - Complex task handling benchmarks for llm
 - Adjust temperature and other parameters dynamically based on the task
 - Adaptability benchmark of llm on task specific
+- Benchmarks on creation of new tool/components for a project or in general